codedtt/movie-app/README.md

 - 🎥 View trailers via YouTube, currently picking the trailer using the Movie Title,year, genre, cast.
 - 📊 Display plot, box office, IMDb rating, and more
 - 🌙 Clean and responsive UI
-- 🎯 Filter by genre and sort by title
+- 🎯 Filter by genre and sort by title, rating or more

 ---